ajeebkp23/https-github.com-jbergantine-django-newproj-template-doc/Background-Processing-with-django-celery-Utilizing-Redis-as-a-Broker-and-supervisord-as-a-Daemon-on-WebFaction.md

     $ vim supervisord.conf

 Add to that (note the first if/else statement is specific here to the MercuryCSC site and is used to set a staging/production switch, this requires staging and production to be on separate webfaction machines.
 Also note that the username and password are just used to setup a .htpasswd file governing access to the supervisord web admin.
 (This is pulled heavily from the django-supervisord documentation and this post: [http://fightingrabbits.com/archives/208]()).
-Replace `<make up a username>` and `<make up a password>` with a username and password (multiple occurrences of each, you can use the same user and pass in both if you want).:
+Replace `<make up a username>` and `<make up a password>` with a username and password (multiple occurrences of each, you can use the same user and pass in both if you want).
+Replace `<webfaction username>` with your WebFaction account username.:

+    ; This sets up the ability to use this on staging and production provided staging and production are on different WebFaction servers.
+If that isn't relevant just remove the logic and use `command=…`.
     [program:celeryd]
-    {% if environ.HOSTNAME == 'web368.webfaction.com' %}
+    {% if environ.HOSTNAME == 'webXXX.webfaction.com' %}
         command={{ PYTHON }} {{ PROJECT_DIR }}/manage.py celeryd --settings=myproject.settings.staging -l info ; this works
     {% else %}
         command={{ PYTHON }} {{ PROJECT_DIR }}/manage.py celeryd --settings=myproject.settings.production -l info ; this works